CCDirectLink/CLS/proposals/1/standardized-mod-format.md

 ### Regarding Implementation

-It is important to note that some features of this specification may, themselves, be implemented within mods.
+It is important to note that some features of this specification may, themselves, be implemented within mods or some equivalent.
 This is fine - the implementation of this specification is then a matter of "that modloader + these mods".
-This in particular applies to how CCLoader handles patch files via `simplify`.
+This in particular applies to how CCLoader handles patch files via `simplify`, and how CCInjector requires plugins to handle dependency order & assets.

 ## Mod Format